 What comes to mind when you think of a ‘great workplace’?

 Great perks and benefits.
 Incredible facilities.
 Super pay and bonuses.
 Play areas and sleep pods.
 At-desk massage, bring your dog to work days, and free gourmet food, available around the clock?
 Right!
-Although many workplaces offer at least some of these features, some of them are also pretty lousy places to work.
+Although many workplaces offer at least some of these features, some of those workplaces are also pretty lousy places to work.
 And the opposite is also true.
-Many employees in workplaces which offer few, if any, of these perks, report that they are great workplaces.
+Many employees in workplaces which offer few, if any, of these perks, report that theirs are great workplaces.
 How come?

 Research by Great Place to Work and many academics over the past 40 years has found the key factor which causes an employee to report that theirs is a great workplace is the level of trust that they enjoy with their managers.
 High-trust creates a great workplace.
 Low-trust means a lousy workplace.
 You know that from your own experience, I’m sure?
 We have always known that people leave managers, not companies – it’s a cliché at this stage.
 But it’s important to be precise – good employees don’t leave just any managers – they leave low-trust managers.
 And they stay with high-trust managers.